Why is searing important?

 Pan Sear – Best

 Pan searing is hands down the best method for searing sous vide food, especially steaks.
 If your food can fit in a pan, it’s usually the best option.
-Pans can be preheated to crazy high temperatures for that hot-and-fast sear.
+Pans can be preheated to crazy high temperatures for that hot-and-fast sear that will get a nice crust on the outside before the meat has sat on the heat long enough to cook through the middle.
 The downside?
 It can often be grounds for divorce and family hardship from constantly setting off all of the smoke alarms.
 Luckily, my step by step guide below will help save your marriage.
+There is a way to do this safely and without filling your kitchen with smoke.
+Keep reading and you’ll find out how.

-Cast iron is a staple of the culinary world and a product every sous-vider should own.
+Simply put, cast iron pans are a staple of the culinary world and a product every sous-vider should own.
 Cast iron holds temperatures extremely well – once its hot, it stays hot for a long time.
 They will also outlive all of us due to their durability (queue existential crisis) and can be purchased for, like, 20 bucks.
-Most of us probably already own one of these, so you’re good to go.
+You won’t get better value than that when searching out a pan.
+Most of us probably already own one of these, so you’re good to go and this will get the job done.

 If you don’t already own a cast iron, and want to try something a bit different and equally as good as cast iron, take a look at carbon steel.
 Serious Eats highlighted carbon steel pans which retain heat equally as well but also have a few different characteristics including: